 We are also a proud pioneer member of the Science Based Targets Network (SBTN) Corporate Engagement Program.
 Through the Corporate Engagement Program, we will help the SBTN develop the methods and tools to ensure they are impactful, cost-effective, easy to implement, and builds on what we are already doing through our benchmarking program.

-This newest benchmark of the Textile Exchange Corporate Fiber and Materials Benchmark (CFMB) Program has been developed in partnership with The Biodiversity Consultancy and Conservation International, and supported by Sappi.
-The Biodiversity Benchmark is also underpinned by a 35+ member Biodiversity Advisory Group comprised of biodiversity experts, suppliers, manufacturers, brands, retailers, non-profits, and other stakeholders.
-This interdisciplinary team is working together to help the fashion and textile industry take urgent action on biodiversity.
+The Biodiversity Benchmark has been developed in partnership with The Biodiversity Consultancy and Conservation International, and supported by Sappi.
+The survey content was developed in collaboration with 35+ biodiversity experts, suppliers, manufacturers, brands, retailers, non-profits, and other stakeholders.

-We collaborate closely with the Fashion Pact – a global CEO-led coalition across the fashion and textile industry (ready-to-wear, sport, lifestyle, and luxury) leveraging collective power to drive actions beyond existing initiatives and accelerate positive impact in three areas: stopping global warming, restoring biodiversity, and protecting the oceans.
+We also collaborate closely with The Fashion Pact – a global CEO-led coalition across the fashion and textile industry (ready-to-wear, sport, lifestyle, and luxury) leveraging collective power to drive actions beyond existing initiatives and accelerate positive impact in three areas: stopping global warming, restoring biodiversity, and protecting the oceans.

 The Biodiversity Benchmark is designed to help companies consider their materials production and sourcing practices through a biodiversity lens and take important action.